Resumes & CVs

 Get Resume Development Support

-• Current GCC students (and those who finished classwork within the last 3 months), can email their (draft) resume to Career Services for review, feedback, and guidance about resume writing.
+• Current GCC students (and those who finished classwork within the last 3 months), can email their (draft) resume to Shannon Doran for review, feedback, and guidance.

 • All Massachusetts residents can get free resume support from their regional MassHire Career Center, after attending a free webinar on resume writing.